rschristopher/ischristtrue.com/src/ancient-views/fall.md

 In the end, death is defeated, man has dominion over all of creation, including the angels.
 The right cosmic order is restored, such that man becomes *very good* in the sight of God.
+For God the Father sees Christ in us, and is well pleased.

 > thy will be done on earth as it is in heaven.